emresaglam/chirp2yaesu/README.md

 This code converts Chirp export file in CSV format to Yaesu's import CSV format.

-At this point it's very buggy and horrible.
-I need to make it better.
-Soon...

-Don't use this code.
-It might blow up your system.
-You have been warned!
+(I only tested this on FTM-400XDR application)

+Use this code at your own discretion.
+It's not tested on all Yaesu programs.

 # TODO